lawrenceevalyn/Olli-game/README.md

 - implemented good and bad ends via robot.checkending()
 - added "exits are" info
 - refactored giveobj, added givetext!
+- fixed an extremely stupid problem where I was using a bunch of "if"s instead of "elseifs" and thus making my parser go subtly wacky

 ### October 18, 2017